ZakMooney/zakmooney.github.io/README.md

 # Frontend Dev Portfolio

-This is a personal portfolio website built with react, in the style of a dashboard, intended to showcase my personal CV and experience in a visual manner and display examples of my work through the portfolio section.
+This is my personal portfolio website built with react, in the style of a responsive 2 column dashboard, intended to showcase my personal CV and experience in a visual manner and display examples of my work through the portfolio section.

 ## Contents